kmykman/simple-game-house/README.md

 ```
 python3 GameClient.py localhost 12345
 ```
-After `1001 Authentication successful` is shown, player can enter `/list`: to show number of player in each room
+After `1001 Authentication successful` is shown, player enters game lobby.
+Player can input
-Output
+- `/list`: to show number of player in each room Output
 ```
 3001 <no. of room> <no. of player in each room>